 A few berries – I used raspberries and blueberries

-Put the quinoa, oats, milk and water in a pan.
+Put the quinoa, oats, milk, water, and tahini in a pan.
 Stir slowly over a medium heat until simmering and thick.
 The oats and quinoa will absorb a lot of liquid so you may need to add a little water to keep it from going too thick.
 The porridge needs around 15 minutes to make sure the quinoa is well cooked.

 Roughly chop the dates and nuts and stir into the porridge.
 Serve hot, topped with the raspberries and blueberries.